At Risk Housing Coalition (ARHC)

 In 2004, ARHC formalized as a coalition requiring membership and adherence to agreements and protocols.
 ARHC continues to work on issues surrounding low-income housing and homelessness in Missoula and coordinates the local effort to plan and provide comprehensive services through a continuum of care.

-ARHC meets monthly.
+ARHC meets bi-monthly.
 Sub-committees meet as necessary to plan and complete projects.

 ARHC performs an annual informal Gaps and Assets Review.
 ARHC uses the review to assess unmet needs, affirm existing community efforts surrounding homelessness and as a platform for planning and developing projects.